 - Letters of recommendation (3 required)

-- Letters should be written by persons who are in a position to comment on the likelihood of your success within the department, specifically faculty members or supervisors.
-At least one letter must be from a faculty member.
-We do not accept letters from co-workers or friends.
+- Letters should be written by persons who are in a position to comment on the likelihood of your success in the program, specifically professors, postsecondary instructors, or supervisors.
+At least two letters must be from professors.
+We do not accept letters from co-workers, relatives, or friends.

 - Resume/Curriculum Vitae (1 required)